Werneth Primary Care Centre, Featherstall Road South, Werneth, Oldham, OL9 7AY

 Telephone: (0161) 620 5677

-We offer on the day appointments every day with GPs and Nurse practitioners.
+We offer on the day appointments every day with GPs.
 Please ring at 8.00am and you will be offered an appointment with a clinician.
 We also offer pre-bookable appointments 6 weeks in advance, although this has currently been suspended.

 Around 8-10% of the appointments we offer are wasted every week by patients not turning up to an appointment they made.
 Or not answering when they are called.
 We have begun an action plan to reduce these numbers, including using SMS reminders, but the responsibility to attend lies with the patient.
-After all it is your service!
-Our Practice manager will be championing this action plan.
 Patients should cancel appointments that they are unable to attend.
 All patients have a choice where possible to see their preferred Doctor, however you may have a longer wait if you insist on seeing a particular clinician.
 Please also ensure your line is kept clear during the times you are told to expect a call and ensure you accept calls from withheld numbers.

 We are pleased to announce that you can have access to your medical record online via providers such as Patient Access.
 Login via the button below.
 You can book, cancel and amend appointments online via Patient Access or now the NHS app.
 If you do not yet have an account but would like one please come into the practice and speak to a receptionist.
 If you have a Patient Access account you can view your medical record online.
 Click on the button below to login.
 Other providers are available.